 • 1989: unlisted

-“American Gladiator” names vs. Real-life baby names
+“American Gladiator” names vs. real-life baby names

 Ready for a game?

-The original American Gladiators TV show (1989-1996) featured 32 American Gladiators and 31 mostly-tough-sounding Gladiator names.
+The original American Gladiators — an athletic competition show that aired on television from 1989 to 1996 — featured a total of 32 gladiators with 31 tough-sounding gladiator names.
 (Why 31?
 Because “Lace” was used twice.)
-Here are the 31 names:

 1. Atlas